visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 they can.
 But, there can be no implied assumption or expectation that this will be the case.

-A *schedule* of the primary and backup assignments going out several months is periodically negotiated by the team and posted in the form of a shared Outlook calendar.
-Primary and backup responsibilities are *rotated* so as to balance the load among team members.
+A *schedule* of the **Primary** and **Backup** assignments going out several months is periodically negotiated by the team and posted in the form of a shared Outlook calendar. **Primary** and **Backup** responsibilities are *rotated* so as to balance the load among team members.

 The preceding paragraphs describe VisIt_'s **Customer Response** processes at a basic level and in the ideal.
 Aspects of this process were inspired in part by `Google's Site Reliability Engineering book <https://landing.google.com/sre/sre-book/toc/>`_.
-Nonetheless, several terms here (those in *italics*) require elaboration.
+Nonetheless, several terms here (those in *italics* in the paragraphs above) require elaboration.
 In addition, there are also many practical matters which can serve to complicate the basic process.
 These details are addressed in the remaining sections.

 Roles
 -----

-The primary's role is to respond, within the response time goal, to each inquiry that occurs during that week including those that came in during the preceding weekend/holiday.
-The primary's goal is to *wrap-up* all inquiries by the end of their week.
+The **Primary**'s role is to respond, within the response time goal, to each inquiry that occurs during that week including those that came in during the preceding weekend/holiday.
+The **Primary**'s goal is to *resolve* (see below) all inquiries by the end of their week.

 The **Primary** has the sole responsibility for responding to inquiries and deciding next steps.
 The **Backup** is called into action only by explicit